About this course

 Programming for Environmental Scientists

-Provides an overview of the process of planning and executing an independent research project using appropriate methodological design.
-Covers qualitative, quantitative and mixed-methods of data collection and analysis and develops research reporting skills through written and oral methods
+The aim of this module is to train you in the process of planning and executing an independent research project using appropriate methodological design.
+The module familiarises students with qualitative, quantitative and mixed-methods of data collection and analysis and develops research reporting skills through written and oral methods.

-Assessment is achieved through a variety of theoretical and practical coursework types.
+Assessment on this programme comprises a variety of theoretical and practical coursework types.

-Assessment includes mission planning and drone flight assessments and portfolios comprising assessments in the form of practical reports, program code, essays, case studies, literature reviews and problem-solving exercises.
+You will be involved in mission planning and drone flight assessments and portfolios requiring practical reports, program code, essays, case studies, literature reviews and problem-solving exercises.